 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Black and White by Caitlin Kittredge, Jackie Kessler

 This arcanepunk fantasy was published by Spectra on June 2, 2009 and has 464 pages.

-Other books by this author that I've reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", Eternal Lover, The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Games Creatures Play.
+Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Games Creatures Play, Eternal Lover